There will be no wheelchairs, canes, or even ‘seeing-eye dogs’ allowed in heaven. Outside the gates, there will be a huge pile of crutches.

-Some struggle with mental or physical illness.
-Some people don’t understand me and they walk away.
-This really hurts, and so I isolate ourselves even more.
-We might feel not only forsaken, but cursed.
-We may see ourselves as accomplished losers.
+Some of us have been struggling with mental or physical illness.
+Some people don’t understand and they walk away.
+This really hurts, and we can isolate ourselves even more.
+We feel not only forsaken but even “cursed” by God.
 But these things shouldn’t separate us from our Father’s love.
-I think He loves “his special needs” children even more, lol.
+(He loves “his special needs” children even more?)

-But we must believe that we our transformation is happening, more and more, into the image of Christ.
+We believe that our transformation is happening, more and more, into the image of Christ.
 We are becoming like him (hence the word, Christlikeness).
 This is a long process, but it is happening!
+(Philippians 1:6).
 God has given his word.
 Don’t give up.
-Don’t give up on his plan for you.
 It may take years, or maybe taking just a few moments.

 Philippians 1:3-6, NLT